Black & Tawny, White, Black, Black & Gray, Tawny, Grey

 It has a coat that can be described as follows: Corded Coat and Harsh and Rough.
 It tends to have the following shedding characteristics and/or grooming requirements: Average Shedding and Frequent Grooming.

 Generally healthy, but some lines are prone to hip dysplasia.
 To help prevent the chance of hip dysplasia developing make sure your dog is on a healthy, well proportioned diet, and avoid excessive running and jumping while still a puppy as this can be hard on the developing joints.
 Briards, like other large-chested breeds, can experience bloat and a twisted stomach.
 The condition can come on very fast and, if left untreated, is fatal.
-To minimize the risk of your Boxer developing any of the hereditary health issues, you should buy a Boxer puppy from a reputable Briard breeder.
+To minimize the risk of your Briad developing any of the hereditary health issues, you should buy a Briad puppy from a reputable Briard breeder.

 The Briard can adapt to being an apartment dog if they are given enough daily exercise.
 They prefer to have a yard of their own, however and the room to roam.
 They do not do well as kennel dogs since they love to be with people.